Non-Violent Communication

 2. Communication That Blocks Compassion

 Don’t judge.
-Don’t do judgment, like “who is what”.
+Don’t do judgement, like “who is what”.

 Analyses of others are actually expressions of our own needs and values.

-It is important not to confuse value judgments and moralistic judgments.
-(We don’t do moralistic judgment, but can do value judgment).
+It is important not to confuse value judgements and moralistic judgements.
+(We don’t do moralistic judgement, but can do value judgement).

-• All of us make value judgments as to the qualities we value in life: for example, we might value honesty, freedom, or peace.
-Value judgments reflect our beliefs of how life can best to be served.
+• All of us make value judgements as to the qualities we value in life: for example, we might value honesty, freedom, or peace.
+Value judgements reflect our beliefs of how life can best to be served.

-• We make moralistic judgments of people and behaviours that fail to support our value judgment: for example, “Violence is bad.
+• We make moralistic judgements of people and behaviours that fail to support our value judgement: for example, “Violence is bad.
 People who kill others are evil”

 • Classifying and judging people promotes violence.